Refugees and migration

 Subjects: PSHE, SMSC, Citizenship

-Primary and secondary resource helping learners to build empathy, increase understanding and learn about the stories of refugees and their journey.
+Primary and secondary resource helping students understand migration, build empathy, increase understanding and learn about the stories of refugees and their journey.

 In the news (Newsthink)